What to do when your child doesn’t want to go to school anymore? Learn how to deal with your child’s anxiety about school.

 Let them know what you’ll be working on so they understand we all have a place to be during the day.
 You might be at the office, running errands, or working at home.
 We’re not just banishing our kids elsewhere—we have places to be, both kids and adults.

-Allow your child to grieve over the old school
+4. Allow your child to grieve his former school

 It’s easy to focus so much on what’s ahead.
 We forget that just as they’re adjusting to a new school, so are they saying goodbye to an old one.

 My eldest had to say goodbye to summer camp to welcome first grade.
 And before that, he said goodbye to kindergarten before entering summer camp.
 It’s an endless transition every year.

 It’s not always an old school, either—maybe your nanny or mom took care of her.
 Either way, she’s dealing with two difficult emotions: facing a new environment and letting go of a routine she’s grown used to.

 Address these real emotions.
 Talk about what she misses about preschool.
 See if you can schedule a play date with grandma or even her old nanny.
 She’ll feel reassured it’s okay to feel sad about saying goodbye and not excited about a new school.